Cast Iron Skillet

 | 15 inch (38 cm) | Large batches, whole chickens, party-scale cooking |

 A 12-inch skillet is the workhorse size for most home cooks.
-If you buy one cast iron skillet, buy that one.
+If you buy one cast iron skillet, make it that one.
+After years of reaching past the 10-inch for nearly every meal, I can confirm the 12-inch earns its shelf space.

 Cast iron vs stainless steel vs non-stick